Want to learn more about the religion of the Rastas?

-The true Rasta also only eats I-tal food.
+The true Rasta also only eats I-tal food (think Halal for Muslims, Kosher for Jews and I-tal for Rastafarians).
 This is special food which never touches chemicals, is natural and not from cans.
 The food is cooked but served in the rawest form possible, without salts, preservatives, or condiments.
 Rastafarians are therefore vegetarians.
 Drink is anything herbal, such as tea and not unnatural such as liquor, milk, coffee and soft drinks.

 Cannabis or Ganja is commonly smoked in a ritualised form and as medicine and is not officially advocated for recreational use.
 It is believed to aid understanding and meditation and is claimed to be the ‘holy’ or ‘green’ herb mentioned in some translations of the Bible.

 Rastafarian in Eastern Cape, South Africa.
 Photo by South African Tourism on Flickr (CC BY 2.0)